+At the same time, renewable power producers would now have to pay all wheeling, transmission, cross-subsidy charges live conventional power producers.
 This could hurt the renewable sector in the state as the low rates received in past years was because the state was the first one to offer exemptions on additional charges borne by power producers.

 “Wheeling charges, cross-subsidy charges, additional surcharge on the wheeling charges, if any, under the Section 42 of the Electricity Act, 2003 shall be applicable at the rate as decided by the Commission from time to time in its retail supply tariff order,” it said.